NIKASURG/module-f-react-982807/README.md

 # WEB dev Challenge 2025 - F Module

-Welcome to the **Dev Challenge 2025**!
+Weelcome to the **Dev Challenge 2025**!
 Follow the steps below to set up your repository and deploy your project successfully.

 ## 🚀 Getting Started